deltafi/deltafi/CHANGELOG/unreleased/cold-queue-null-check.md

 -

 ### Fixed
-- Add null check to cold queue logic to protect against bad data
+- Add null check to cold queue logic to protect against bad data and flows that are no longer running

 ### Removed
 -